jorgenlt/nodejs-chatgpt/README.md

     `nano .zshrc` or use your desired text editor.

-3. Within the .zshrc file, locate the section where aliases are defined.
-Add the following line:
+3. Within the .zshrc file (example is with the zsh framework), add the following line:

     `alias gpt="$HOME/nodejs-chatgpt/run-chatgpt.sh"` or your installation path.